rootisgod/rootisgod/_posts/2020/2020-08-15-Azure-DevOps-Jekyll-Pipeline.md

 If anyone wants to deploy a website using Azure DevOps this should build the site.
 It took a while to get just right.
 The tricky parts were azcopy being version 7 on the Ubuntu machine which is awful as far as I can tell, version 10 is much better, so I had to do some wonky stuff.
 It also purges the cache on the CDN I host from in Azure so that the site gets an HTTPS cert.
 I might expand this post over the next few weeks, or explain the entire setup process to host a site on Azure Blob Storage as a Static Site.
 The main benefit is the cost, the last week of hosting this has cost £0.02 so far!
 Not bad for a full site with an HTTPS cert in place.

 Anyway, this is the pipeline YAML file I ended up with.
-Generate a SAS token and place it's value as a variable called 'sastoken'.
+Generate a SAS token and place it's value as a variable called 'sastoken' and your own subscription for the purging the cache step.

 ```
 trigger: